golang-fips/go/README.md

 * Not statically linked, we instead use `dlopen` to call into OpenSSL.
 * FIPS mode (or `boring` mode as the package is named) is enabled either via an environment variable `GOLANG_FIPS=1` or by virtue of the host being in FIPS mode.
 * A few more downstream modifications to ensure complete test coverage, and some downstream code changes to support various versions of OpenSSL

+## Branches

+The `main` branch contains only a license file and this README.
+The FIPS patches are stored on versioned branches which follow the naming convention: `go1.x-openssl-fips`.